Dickinson leads Michigan against Penn State

 Penn State Nittany Lions (11-3, 2-1 Big Ten) at Michigan Wolverines (8-5, 2-0 Big Ten)

+The Wolverines have gone 5-2 at home.
+Michigan averages 76.3 points and has outscored opponents by 6.9 points per game.

-The Nittany Lions are 2-1 in Big Ten play.
-Penn State is 0-1 in one-possession games.
+The Nittany Lions are 2-1 against Big Ten opponents.
+Penn State is the top team in the Big Ten shooting 38.8% from downtown.
+Michael Henn leads the Nittany Lions shooting 50.0% from 3-point range.

-The Wolverines and Nittany Lions meet Wednesday for the first time in conference play this season.
+The Wolverines and Nittany Lions square off Wednesday for the first time in Big Ten play this season.

 TOP PERFORMERS: Dickinson is averaging 18.8 points, 8.5 rebounds and 1.8 blocks for the Wolverines.
-Jett Howard is averaging 14.6 points over the past 10 games for Michigan.
+Jett Howard is averaging 2.5 made 3-pointers over the last 10 games for Michigan.

 Jalen Pickett is averaging 16.8 points, 7.4 rebounds and 7.5 assists for the Nittany Lions.
-Seth Lundy is averaging 12.6 points and 6.4 rebounds over the past 10 games for Penn State.
+Seth Lundy is averaging 12.6 points over the last 10 games for Penn State.

 LAST 10 GAMES: Wolverines: 5-5, averaging 73.8 points, 34.4 rebounds, 11.7 assists, 5.2 steals and 5.0 blocks per game while shooting 43.4% from the field.
 Their opponents have averaged 70.3 points per game.